mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## 9. Maintain reasonable expectations for revisions

-The thing that gave me the most angst during this process was asking for revisions.
-I didn't know how many revisions was "normal."
-If I asked for five tweaks, was I a really demanding client exploiting my cartoonist's time?
-Or are frequent revisions just an expected part of the job?

-I asked a few of the cartoonists what they considered a normal range of revisions to ask for:

-* Christine: Fewer than six or seven is reasonable
-* Manel: Hard limit at three revisions
-* Sofia: Around two or three, but she accepts unlimited revisions because she is still a beginner

 On an hourly contract, revision limits matter less because you're paying for the time.

 For a fixed-cost contract, stay within a reasonable number of revisions.

-## 10. Compensate when scope expands

-If your idea changes, offer to compensate.
-If you started by saying you wanted a single image, but now you want an elaborate three-panel cartoon, that's more work for the cartoonist.
-This isn't a problem on an hourly contract, but on a fixed-price contract, you should adjust the contract price if you've had a change of heart that drastically changes the scope of work.

-## 11. No backsies

-Once you accept the work, that's it.
-The job is over once you approve.

-If you later notice something wrong or you change your mind, that consitutes new work and merits a discussion between you and your freelancer about appropriate pay.
+The cartoonists I interviewed varied in how many late-stage edits they considered fair.
+The upper limit was between three and six.

-## 12. Give attribution
+## 10. Give attribution

-While none of the artists I spoke with said they strictly require it, they all agreed that it was standard practice to give attribution if their work is used in a blog post.
+While none of the artists I spoke with said they strictly require it, they all agreed that if you're hiring them to create a cartoon for a blog post, it's standard practice to credit the artist.

+---

+*Thanks to all the artists who spoke with me for this article and to [Nicole Michaelis](http://www.essayedits.com) for volunteering her time to edit this piece.*